trustmaster/trustmaster.github.io.src/content/post/fbp_case.md

 ### Comprehensibility of Software systems

 Humans understand diagrams quicker than hundreds lines of code.
 Most software projects start on a whiteboard.
-With FBP, they continue living on a whiteboard, so that at any point of time you can see different aspects of a software system as a diagram.
+With FBP, they continue living on a whiteboard, so that at any point of time you can see on a diagram how an application is structured and how it behaves.

 ### Evolution of Architecture vs. Code

 In conventional Software Design, diagrams get abandoned soon after the implementation starts.
 It's very hard to keep both diagrams and code up to date.

-In the opposite approach the diagrams are generated from code, so you can get actual diagrams at any time, but the resulting diagrams are complicated, because they are not 1st class citizens.
+In the opposite approach the diagrams are generated from code, so you can get actual diagrams at any time, but the resulting diagrams are complicated, because they are a side effect of the design process rather than its aim.

 With FBP, diagrams _are_ code.
 Problem solved.

 ### Granularity of Dataflow systems

-The problem of dataflow approach is that it often gets too granular at low level.
+The problem of dataflow approach is that it often gets too granular and low level.
 There are too many details on the diagrams.

 With FPB, you write low level components in conventional textual programming languages, making that tool do its best job and hiding unnecessary detail under the hood.

 ### Isolation of Dataflow languages

 Some dataflow languages force you to implement everything either with the visual language itself, or with a low-level language that it is implemented in (e.g. C).

 With FBP you don't need to reinvent all the wheels, you just use existing libraries of your favorite language inside the components.
+Cross-language and remote communication is encouraged by use of [FBP Protocol](https://flowbased.github.io/fbp-protocol/).

 ## Problems it does not solve